 - An emergency situation

-In the UK all a patient’s aftercare is provided free of charge on the NHS, but this is not the case for most other countries.
 Colostomy bags are very expensive, in the unlikely event that the local pharmacy would have them in stock.
-Imagine the humiliation if you couldn’t get one and had to make your own out of leaky carrier bags – something that frequently happens in the 3rd world.
+Imagine the humiliation if you couldn’t get one and had to make your own out of leaky carrier bags – something that frequently happens in poorer countries.
+We have seen one young teenage boy using a tin can that he strapped to his belly.

 You can either post them via the post office, using www.parcelmonkey.co.uk or www.myhermes.co.uk which usually works out cheaper for items over 2kg.
 They can come and pick up the item from your home and courier it to us.